kubernetes-retired/kubefed/docs/userguide.md

 ### ServiceAccount

-A populated `secrets` field of a `ServiceAccount` resource managed by federation will be retained if the managing federated resource does not specify a value for the field.
+A populated `secrets` field of a `ServiceAccount` resource managed by kubefed will be retained if the managing federated resource does not specify a value for the field.
 This avoids the possibility of the sync controller attempting to repeatedly clear the field while a local serviceaccounts controller attempts to repeatedly set it to a